natacha-beck/cbrain-wiki/interface-guides/admin-guides/Tools.md

 * **Environment variables needed for this tool**: Environment variables are defined.
   * **BASH initialization prologue**: This is a multi line partial BASH script, which uses the environment variables defined above.

+#### iv.
+Tool config associated with Boutiques-described tool

+This type of tool config is generated automatically when importing a Boutiques tool to CBRAIN if the following is true:
+* The descriptor containers a valid `"container-image"` of type singularity/docker
+* The Bourreau's own configuration specifies that singularity/docker (same as in descriptor) is available.

+Otherwise, this must be created manually using one of the above methods.

 <a name="show" />

 ## 4. How to view a tool config